-Europeans scramble to salvage Iran deal after Trump reneges
+Europeans scramble to save Iran deal after Trump reneges

-WASHINGTON/BEIRUT (Reuters) - Dismayed European allies sought to salvage the international nuclear pact with Iran on Wednesday after President Donald Trump pulled the United States out of the landmark accord, while officials in Tehran poured scorn on the U.S. leader.
+WASHINGTON/PARIS (Reuters) - Dismayed European allies sought to salvage the international nuclear pact with Iran on Wednesday after President Donald Trump pulled the United States out of the landmark accord, while Tehran poured scorn on the U.S. leader.

 “The deal is not dead.
 There’s an American withdrawal from the deal but the deal is still there,” French Foreign Minister Jean-Yves Le Drian said.

+Iranian Supreme Leader Ayatollah Ali Khamenei, who had backed the deal only reluctantly and remained suspicious of Washington, accused Trump of lying, adding: “Mr Trump, I tell you on behalf of the Iranian people: You’ve made a mistake.”

-French President Emmanuel Macron would speak later in the day to his Iranian counterpart Hassan Rouhani, Le Drian said.
+French President Emmanuel Macron was due to speak later in the day to his Iranian counterpart Hassan Rouhani, Le Drian said.
 Iran also signaled its willingness to talk.

-Trump announced on Tuesday he would reimpose U.S. economic sanctions on Iran to undermine what he called “a horrible one-sided deal that should have never, ever been made”.
+Trump announced on Tuesday he would reimpose U.S. economic sanctions on Iran to undermine what he called “a horrible, one-sided deal that should have never, ever been made”.

-The 2015 agreement, worked out by the United States, five other world powers and Iran, lifted sanctions on Iran in exchange for Tehran limiting its nuclear program.
-The pact was designed to prevent Iran from obtaining a nuclear bomb.
+The 2015 agreement, worked out by the United States, five other world powers and Iran, lifted sanctions on Iran in exchange for limits on its nuclear program.
+The fruit of more than a decade of diplomacy, the pact was designed to prevent Iran obtaining a nuclear bomb.

 Trump complained that the deal, the signature foreign policy achievement of his Democratic predecessor, Barack Obama, did not address Iran’s ballistic missile program, its nuclear activities beyond 2025 or its role in conflicts in Yemen and Syria.

 His decision raises the risk of deepening conflicts in the Middle East, puts the United States at odds with European diplomatic and business interests, and casts uncertainty over global oil supplies.
 Oil prices rose more than 2 percent on Wednesday, with Brent hitting a 3-1/2-year high.
+[O/R]

 It could also strengthen the hand of hardliners at the expense of reformers in Iran’s political scene.